Shlackka/guess-the-god/README.md

 - __Main Menu (Desktop)__

     - An intuitive and simple to use main menu with 2 buttons, "Start Game" and "How to Play".
-    - Attractive imagery which supports getting the player into the right mindset for the game.
+    - Attractive imagery that supports getting the player into the right mindset for the game.

 ![Main Menu Desktop](assets/images/readme/main-menu-desktop.png)